godatadriven/academy-dbt-group-training/README.md

 # Academy dbt Group Training
 Welcome to dbt Group training!

+We are now on day 3!

 *This repo can be accessed using the link:*
 ## **https://xebia.ai/codespace-dbt**